-Research students who are sponsored by the University under a Tier 4 visa are required to sign-in with their School Office every two weeks on a day stipulated by the School Office.
+PhD Researchers who are sponsored by the University under a Tier 4 visa are required to sign-in with their School Office every two weeks on a day stipulated by the School Office.

 These sign-in sessions are mandatory and are a condition of continued sponsorship of a Tier 4 visa.

-Students who miss a sign-in session due to illness must inform the School Office and provide a letter or medical certificate from the University nurse or doctor for the attendance file.
+Those who miss a sign-in session due to illness must inform the School Office and provide a letter or medical certificate from the University nurse or doctor for the attendance file.

-Students who plan to miss any sign-in sessions or be absent from the University for any period of time must gain approval for this before booking any travel by completing an Authorised Absence Form.
+PhD Researchers who plan to miss any sign-in sessions or be absent from the University for any period of time must gain approval for this before booking any travel by completing an Authorised Absence Form.

 Working / Employment